Pro Bono and Community Service

-In 2007, the firm represented 142 Protection from Abuse (PFA) plaintiffs and was recognized by the Neighborhood Legal Services Association (NLSA) for their commitment to the program.
+Since 2007, the firm represented hundreds of Protection from Abuse (PFA) plaintiffs and was recognized by the Neighborhood Legal Services Association (NLSA) for their commitment to the program.

 It was Dickie McCamey’s commitment to the community and pro bono work which led us to become one of the first sponsors of the Lawyers on Loan Project.
 Under this program, the firm “loaned” an attorney to NLSA for one full year.
 While working for NLSA, this attorney had the opportunity to serve some of the most forgotten members of our population – the elderly and the poor.
 These members of our society, who otherwise would have no representation, often become victims of predatory lending, foreclosure, and other problems.
 We are proud to be a founding sponsor of the Lawyers on Loan Project and believe it enhances our experience while benefiting our society.

 Dickie McCamey is also a participating member of the Pittsburgh Pro Bono Partnership.
 This organization is comprised of legal departments, law firms, and the Allegheny County Bar Foundation.
 The goal of the partnership is to increase attorney and paralegal pro bono services to the southwestern Pennsylvania community.
 In addition, the firm continues to assist in Protection from Abuse (PFA) orders on behalf of NLSA, which are civil (non-criminal) orders that can protect a victim from being abused, harassed, threatened, or stalked.